huggingface/huggingface_hub/docs/source/en/package_reference/environment_variables.md

 For more details, see the [download guide](../guides/download#download-files-to-local-folder).

+### HF_HUB_ETAG_TIMEOUT

+Integer value to define etag timeout when fetching ETag on the system level.

+### HF_HUB_DOWNLOAD_TIMEOUT

+Integer value to define get request timeout when fetching a file on the system level.

 ## Boolean values

 The following environment variables expect a boolean value.
 The variable will be considered